Rated Excellent 4.8 out of 5

 You have to make sure you have the necessary documents, including a valid passport, proof of income, a clear criminal record, and health insurance.
 Additionally, be thorough in collecting any other specific documents required for your chosen residency type, as outlined by the immigration authorities.

 After you have determined your residency type and gathered all of the necessary documents, apply for the entry permit that corresponds to your chosen category.
-If your country of origin does not require a visa for entry into Argentina, you can apply for one online.
-If it is approved, the Consulate will stamp it in your passport.
+If your country of origin does not require a visa for entry into Argentina, you can apply for residency in Argentina directly..

 You need to initiate the process by accessing the RaDEX system, the online platform for residency applications created by the National Directorate of Migration.
 This user-friendly platform streamlines the application procedure, providing a centralized hub for submitting documentation, tracking application status, and facilitating communication with immigration authorities.

-If you meet the requirements, you will receive an email confirming your application's approval along with the Certificate of Precarious Residence.
+If you meet the requirements, you will receive an email confirming your application's approval along with the Certificate of Precarious Residence (“Precaria”).
 This certificate serves as a temporary authorization to reside in Argentina while your full residency application is being processed.

 Receive the date for your face-to-face appointment.
 This step is crucial for the finalization of your application.
 Attend the face-to-face appointment at the National Directorate of Migration.
 If desired, you can expedite your process by opting for a preferential appointment, which may involve an additional payment.